Games I Played in 2025 [2025-Dec-15]

 Genre: Visual Novel, BL, Action

-Togainu no Chi markets itself as a BL novel, but the romance is far outweighed by violence, abuse, and gore.
+Togainu no Chi is a dark BL visual novel from 2005, and is the first game released by Nitro_CHiRAL.
 The setting is bleak, a near apocalyptic Japan torn apart by the last war, full of young men raised as weapons before being released to their own devices at the war's end, left to stumble aimlessly through life knowing nothing except how to hurt each other.
-You are Akira, a man falsely accused of murder who is coerced into a near-suicide mission to kill the most powerful man in Toshima, the lawless city once known as Tokyo, which is home to the death game "Igra" which you ultimately participate in.
+You are Akira, a man falsely accused of murder who is coerced into a near-suicide mission to kill the most powerful man in Toshima, which is a lawless place home to the death game "Igra" which you ultimately participate in.

-In terms of presentation it is rough around the edges, which was hard coming to straight from DRAMAtical Murder.
-The CGs look great but the character portraits are a quite wonky, and the prose is a bit strange for a visual novel, being written entirely in third person and past tense.
+In terms of presentation it is rough around the edges, which was hard reading it straight after DRAMAtical Murder.
+The CGs look great but the character portraits are quite wonky, and the prose is a bit strange for a visual novel, being written entirely in third person and past tense.
 The music is messy too (and super edgy), but some of the tracks really hit right and I do find my emotions stirring whenever I re-listen to it.
-It's very clearly a product of its time, but that shouldn't put you off; the spotty exterior covers a fascinating heart.
+It's very clearly a product of its time, but that shouldn't put you off; it has a lot of character and the spotty exterior covers a fascinating heart.

 Room No. 9